 DERA staff intends to continue reviewing filers’ use of XBRL custom tags in their submissions to the Commission.
 Depending on the results of those efforts, DERA staff may share additional trends, issue guidance, or pursue other actions.

 For the staff observations DERA staff published in 2014 on custom tag rates, see http://www.sec.gov/dera/reportspubs/assessment-custom-tag-rates-xbrl.html.
-For the staff’s previous trend analyses on custom tags, see the Trends section on this page, https://www.sec.gov/structureddata/osdstaffobsandguide.
+For the staff’s previous trend analyses on custom tags, see the Trends section on this page: https://www.sec.gov/structureddata/osdstaffobsandguide.
 DERA staff welcomes your questions and comments.
-Please feel free email us at StructuredData@sec.gov or leave us a voicemail at (202) 551-5494.
+Please feel free to email us at StructuredData@sec.gov or leave us a voicemail at (202) 551-5494.

 Release No. 33-9002 (Jan.
 30, 2009), 74 FR 6776 (Feb.
 10, 2009) and Release No. 33-10514 (Jun.
 28, 2018).